ashiq-r31/Canarymod-Scriptcraft-Setup/README.md

 8. Back in your terminal, navigate to the `Canary` folder by typing in the following command `cd desktop/canary`.

 9. Now you're accessing your `Canary` folder in your terminal.
-Type the following command to start the CanaryMod server `java -jar canary.jar`
+Type the command `java -jar canary.jar` to start the CanaryMod server